geekprotem/40kTools/list_generator/readme.md

 `simple` is the default and will just show a summary.  `detailed` will show all the additional detail such as equipment.

 #### -a
-outputs your whole collection, regardless of points.  this is the default.
+outputs your whole collection, regardless of points or 3/6 restrictions.

 ## Collection